BenoitGoethals/WarriorFit/documentation/business_logic.md

 | 2      | 1           | 1           | 1           | 1           |
 | 1      | 0           | 0           | 0           | 0           |

-*Note*: This table shows the number of correct pull-ups required to achieve a certain number of points, divided by gender and age category.
-For each 10-year age category, the required number of pull-ups for the same number of points decreases.

 ---